 Theatres, amphitheatres, basilica’s, forums, temples and other religious and civic buildings dominated the city centre.
 The first Roman emperors already realized that Rome could not sustain its sovereignty over about two thousand cities, stretching from the Atlantic up to the Nile, from the Mediterranean up to the North Sea, by military force and Roman officials.

 The Pax Romana was a reality for hundreds of years and only a balanced and subtle system of power sharing could have accomplished this astonishing result.
 The history of the Roman empire is marked by an interplay of merciless military force, if necessary, on the one hand, and cohesion and persuasion of the local elite on the other hand.

 The acknowledgement of the supremacy of the semi-divine emperor was the religious factor.
 The imperial cult was a mixture of religious and secular presentation of the hierarchical order.
-This relation does not differ fundamentally from the religious and secular relations between sovereigns, local city elites and church in medieval times and building activities and city planning were the hallmark of the power play.
+This relation does not differ fundamentally from the religious and secular relationships between sovereigns, local city elites and church in medieval times and building activities and city planning were the hallmark of the power play.

-The construction of theatres is one of the most significant corner stones of this policy.
-August as first emperor (27 BC-14 AD) had built magnificent theatres in Rome in the first years of his reign.
 These theatres were the cathedrals of medieval times.
 Afterwards, all major cities built magnificent marble theatres and the theatres in Rome were the model.
 Big, bigger, biggest was the adagium, to compete with other cities and to impress the emperor, who often supported and encouraged these activities.
-The courtly Gothic style of the medieval cathedrals was the successor of the imperial model of theatres and later amphitheatres.
-Skyscrapers dominate the capitals.
-It remains to be seen, however, whether these new symbols of power, (financial) ideology and globalization will survive thousands of years.
-(Source: Mary.
-T. Boatwright, Hadrian and the Cities of the Roman Empire, Princeton 2000).